 GUIDELINES FOR MARRIAGE DATES

 First of all, realize that these guidelines are not commandments.
 So, read, glean, and see what you and your spouse can use.
 The purpose of these marriage dates is not to be legalistic and formal in how you approach these important events.
 If these guidelines help… GREAT!
 If not, then do what DOES work for you.
 And if you can pass along any tip to help others… that would also be great!
-Just post your tips on this Insight on the MMI web site.
+Just post your tips on this Insight on this web site.
 Next:

 ♥ Be intentional in finding a way to date each other.